![]() |

 Frequently Asked Questions

 SUBTITLES.
 Captions and subtitles are often placed at the bottom of wide screen content and therefore may be cut off on a 2.4:1 screen.
 Many Blu-ray players offer the ability for subtitles in Blu-ray content to be shifted as desired so they become visible.
 However, streaming services typically force subtitles to a location without the ability to reposition.
 In this case content should be treated as 16:9 so that the subtitles below and above the image can appear.
+AppleTV is leading the revolution toward anamorphic 2.4:1 projection with not only anamorphic modes but also subtitle repositioning, but the various other content provider apps on an AppleTV device still need to be evolved to take advantage of these features.

 PROJECTOR ORIENTATION.
 The projector should be ideally mounted horizontally +/- 3” from screen center and at a height equal to or slightly above the top of the screen image for best geometry (for more details see the lens model manual).